AvratanuBiswas/FluorPenPlugin/README.md

 # OJApp
-## A matlab user interface for analysing fluoroscence (OJIP) data from FluorPen instrument.
+## A matlab user interface for analysing OJIP curve data from FluorPen instrument.
 That is serving as an additional plug in for "quick categorical analysis".

-### The software can read converted FluorPen OJIP .txt data format.
+### The software can read converted FluorPen OJIP ".txt" datasets format.

-Features :
+Features
 - Search datasets 'Datewise'
 - Highlights noisy or saturated OJIP curve
 - Creates multiple experimental categories based on selections